 /api/transactions/locker/download

-GETDownload CloudCoins from a RAIDA locker using a 32-character hexadecimal locker key.
+GETDownload CloudCoins from a RAIDA locker using a string locker key.
 Executes two-phase protocol: Peek to view coins, then Remove to download with new ANs.

 Description